Senipah/VBA-Better-Array/docs/methods/CopyFromCollection.md

 # CopyFromCollection

 ### Description
-The `CopyFromCollection()` method writes the elements stored in a `Collection` object into a DynamicArray.
-Any items already stored in the DynamicArray will be lost.
+The `CopyFromCollection()` method writes the elements stored in a `Collection` object into a BetterArray.
+Any items already stored in the BetterArray will be lost.

 ### Arguments
 #### `SourceCollection` (Collection [Object])